 M.G.
 Leonard on Beetle Boy winning the Branford Boase Award

 Beetle Boy author M.G.
 Leonard gives us the gif-filled lowdown on her winning night ...

 If you liked Beetle Boy, why not try ...

 Befriend a Beetle with M.G.
 Leonard and PTES

-Albania, Audio World English, Australia, Brazil, Canada, China, Czech Republic, Denmark, Estonia, Faroe Islands, France, Georgia, Germany, Hungary, Iran, Italy, Japan, Korea, Latin America, Latvia, Lithuania, The Netherlands, New Zealand, Poland, Portugal, Romania, Russia, Slovakia, Spain, South Africa, Sweden, Taiwan, Turkey, Ukraine, USA, Vietnam
+Albania, Audio World English, Australia, Brazil, Canada, China, Czech Republic, Denmark, Estonia, Faroe Islands, France, Georgia, Germany, Hungary, Iran, Italy, Japan, Korea, Latin America, Latvia, Lithuania, The Netherlands, New Zealand, Poland, Romania, Russia, Slovakia, Spain, South Africa, Sweden, Taiwan, Turkey, Ukraine, USA, Vietnam